t-mullen/realtime-collaboration-spec/README.md

 ```

 ### CRDTElementMessage
 Represents an element (usually a character or filepath), that belongs to the previous message.
-Allows batching of related messages.
+Allows batching of operations that are acting on the same file.

 Preceded by CRDTSetMessage or CRDTSequenceMessage.
 Followed by HeaderMessage.
 ```
 0:2   - The length prefix of this message, in bytes.
 2:3   - Whether this is the last entry in the sequence of CRDTElementsMessages: 0=false, 1=true 3:4   - The serializer used for this element.
-Currently: 0=utf-8, 1=utf-16
-4:x   - Value of the set element or LSEQ id, serialized as a string.
+Currently: 0=JSON 4:x   - The serialized CRDT operation.
+It is opaque to the protocol.
+See #Operations above.
 ```

 ### CursorMessage